 After the user has completed the signup process, they need to be on-boarded, nurtured, and taken through a series of emails that can help them discover your product’s hidden gems.
 By taking them through these initial steps, you can greatly increase engagement, increase your conversions at each stage of the campaign, and help them adopt your product.

 At Pressfarm, we introduce upsells and calls to action along the way to different segments of our customers.
 We have greatly increased our adoption by sending the right emails to the right segment of users at any stage in time.

 The bottom-line is, do not just send mass emails to your customers expecting they will automatically get engaged.
 Instead, identify the segments you need to differentiate your customers and send relevant emails to these segments.

 3. Use Blog Posts to Educate

 The best place to continuously pitch and market your product is on your company blog.
 Take advantage of the readership you have to keep training your customers on how to achieve their goals using your product.

 You can write articles about your company’s offerings as part of documentation and occasionally refer your customers to them.
 However, we prefer to use articles not as a marketing tactic but as an opportunity to help customers achieve their goals around a topic they are interested in.

 A clever way to teach people about your product is occasionally writing about the strategies that customers can use to achieve a certain end goal, then lightly mentioning how your product helps them achieve one of the strategies as a tip in the article.

 In order to develop an effective content marketing strategy, you must first understand the topics around your startup’s niche, write useful content about them and test the response from users.
 Once you’ve done that for a while, you can learn from the data, make the necessary changes, and grow.
-A sound content strategy has helped SaaS companies like Buffer, Kissmetrics, and Hubspot to grow their daily users.
+A sound content strategy has helped the software-as-a-service market and companies like Buffer, Kissmetrics, and Hubspot to grow their daily users.